Honours+ Workshops

 Available sessions:

-All “On Fire Without Burning Out” workshops are scheduled to take place at EDLAB’s Tapijn Building X unless potential last-minute Covid-19 restrictions require it to be offered online.
-All attendees will receive a reminder email with the exact location/link two days before the session.
+All “Finding your Way through the Methods Maze” workshops are scheduled to take place at EDLAB’s Tapijn Building X. All attendees will receive a reminder email with the exact location two days before the session.

 Creative Problem Solving